 There’s no good excuse to miss an alumni game.
 But for Todd Swarthout, exceptions are made.

-“I dream of making it to an alumni game, but never seem to be in the neighbourhood at the right time,” Swarthout said.
+“I dream of making it to an alumni game, but never seem to be in the neighborhood at the right time,” Swarthout said.

 Despite being thousands of miles away from Humboldt County, Swarthout said he still hopes to return eventually and reunite with old teammates and make new friends at an alumni game.
 In the meantime, he just purchased a lacrosse stick while in Scotland and brought it back home to knock some rust off his game.